After You've Gone (True Detective): 2012

+Marty visits his now ex-wife Maggie.
+The conversation, including updates about their two daughters, seems to indicate they have been divorced for a long time and estranged for at least two years, and she is happily remarried and goes by the surname Sawyer.
+Marty explains to her that he has the duty to help Rust.
+His secrecy about what this entails, and the air of farewell he displays when he thanks her for their time together, worries Maggie.
+She visits Rust, who has still not forgiven her for using him years earlier, and he angrily dismisses her concerns by refusing to be specific on how dangerous their joint investigation will be.

-They move the evidence to Hart's investigator office.
-Using his connections, Hart retrieves old cases from the police department.
+They move the evidence to Marty's investigator office.
+Using his connections, Marty retrieves old cases from the police department.
 They then question Jimmy Ledoux, a distant relative of Reggie Ledoux, who does not appear to be involved in Reggie's activities, but recognizes that he once met the man with scars.
 They also question Delores Jackson, who worked for Billy Lee Tuttle's father.
 Delores says that Tuttle's father had a grandson through another family, the Childress family, and that the boy had a scarred face.
-She then has a nervous breakdown where she mentions Carcosa, and both Cohle and Hart are asked to leave.
+She then has a nervous breakdown where she mentions Carcosa, and both Rust and Marty are asked to leave.

-Hart reveals to Cohle that the files placed Deputy Steve Geraci (Michael Harney) as the person who originally investigated Marie Fontenot's case.
-Hart talks with Geraci, who is now Sheriff, who claims that his boss Ted Childress ordered him to drop the investigation.
-Hart suspects that he is not being honest about the case.
-He invites Geraci to go fishing in his boat, where Cohle holds Geraci at gunpoint.
+Marty reveals to Rust that the files placed then deputy Steve Geraci (Michael Harney) as the person who originally investigated Marie Fontenot's case.
+Marty talks with Geraci, now the Iberia sheriff, who claims that his boss Ted Childress ordered him to drop the investigation.
+Marty suspects that he is not being honest about the case.
+He invites Geraci to go fishing in his boat, where Rust holds Geraci at gunpoint.

-Gilbough (Michael Potts) and Papania (Tory Kittles) try to find the burn-out church that Cohle mentioned.
-Unable to find the address, they stop by a cemetery to ask a man in a lawnmower (Glenn Fleshler) for the location.
-After the man gives them a location, they drive off.
-However, they fail to notice that the man had the lower part of his face heavily scarred.
+Gilbough (Michael Potts) and Papania (Tory Kittles) are in the bayou trying to find the burned-out church that Rust mentioned.
+Unable to find the address, they stop by a cemetery to ask the caretaker (Glenn Fleshler) for the location.
+After the caretaker points them in the right direction, they drive off, failing to notice that the lower part of his face is heavily scarred.
+He says to himself, "my family's been here a long, long time," implying a Tuttle connection.
+The pattern he is cutting into the grass also resembles the familiar spiral triangle motif.